D.L. Menard was a popular Cajun Zydeco musician from Lafayette.

 “In those days,” he said, “a (recording) session cost $175, which included three hundred records, you understand, and you could sell them.
 ‘La Porte d’en Arriere’ came out on a Wednesday, and by Saturday I had my $175 back already and some extra money to split among the guys in the band….
 That night, we had to play it seven times on the bandstand.”

 “La Porte d’en Arriere” and many of his songs, such as “Un Homme Marie” and “La Vie d’un Vieux Garcon,” have become part of the standard traditional repertoire.
 In time, Menard quit his service station job to find a more flexible job.
 He learned to make rocking chairs from ash lumber and dry hardwood rounds, and opened a shop next to his house.
-His wife, Lou Ella, weaves the seats.
-His rockers can now be found in homes throughout southwestern Louisiana, and when he appears at festivals, he often demonstrates chairmaking when he’s not playing music.
+His wife, Lou Ella, wove the seats.
+His rockers can now be found in homes throughout southwestern Louisiana, and when he appeared at festivals, he often demonstrated chairmaking when not playing music.

 Adapted from a biography provided by the National Endowment for the Arts. http://arts.gov/honors/heritage/fellows/dl-menard